kuanyuanhung/kuanyuanhung.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My name is Yuan-Hung Kuan (官苑閎).
-I am currently a Ph.D. student in the Applied Mathematics Lab (System Science and Mathematics program) at Washington University in St. Louis, advised by Prof. Jr-Shin Li.
+I am currently a Ph.D. student in the Applied Mathematics Lab (System Science and Mathematics program) at Washington University in St. Louis, advised by Prof. <a href="https://sites.wustl.edu/jsli/home/">Jr-Shin Li</a>.
 My research interests include control theory and dynamical systems, optimization, learning and numerical methods in data science.

 I received my bachelor's degrees (major in systems engineering and minor in mathematics) from National Taiwan University in 2019 and I was a visiting summer intern at WashU in 2019.